 The watch lugs are actually an integral part of the watch case, but most often regarded with minimal attention and it is not always or even mentioned in watch specifications.
 Note that Pocket watches have no watch lugs.

-The shape, the style and the design on a watch lug determines the gorgeous appearance, the comfort, and the look and feel of a timepiece.
-A watch lug width is the most important watch dimension to check especially when you are looking for the best watches for small wrists.
+The shape, the style and the design on a watch lug determine the gorgeous appearance, the comfort, and the look and feel of a timepiece.
+A watch lug width is the most important watch dimension to check, especially when you are looking for the best watches for small wrists.